-Resident Assistant Selection Process for 2018-2019
+Resident Assistant Selection Process (for 2023-2024 academic year)

-(1) Promote and Support the Health and Safety of Residents
+- Promote and Support the Health and Safety of Residents

-(2) Facilitate the Development of a Sense of Community
+- Facilitate the Development of a Sense of Community

-(3) Develop Individual Relationships with Residents
+- Develop Individual Relationships with Residents

-(4) Be a Productive Member of the Staff Team
+- Be a Productive Member of the Staff Team

-(6)Develop and Demonstrate Ethical Leadership and Professional Skills
+- Develop and Demonstrate Ethical Leadership and Professional Skills

+RAs are actively supervised by an Area Coordinator (AC) and serve on a "neighborhood" staff with 12-16 other RAs.
 Some of the day-to-day responsibilities of the RA position include:

 - Attend Weekly staff meetings that typically occur on Monday-Thursday evenings (typically last one hour)